Jesus Loves You (band): History

 Because of this success, the band's debut album, The Martyr Mantras, was released in the same year.
 Meanwhile, Boy George felt more and more grateful to Hare Krishna.
 The religion helped him to conquer his heroin addiction, he said.

 In late 1991, remixes of "Generations of Love" and "After the Love" were released as singles.

 In July 1992, the band performed before 35,000 people at the Luzhniki Stadium, in Moscow, Russia, during a Hare Krishna festival (the festival also took place in Saint Petersburg, Russia; Riga, Latvia; and Kyiv, Ukraine, but the band only participated in the Moscow event).

 In December 1992, the release of the second album, Popularity Breeds Contempt, was planned.
 The single "Sweet Toxic Love" (with "Am I Losing Control" as B-side) was pre-released, but the record company Virgin Records was so disappointed in the chart positions of the single that the album was not released.
 The remaining songs that were recorded for the album have since been released.
 The band dissolved a short time later.

 In 2005, a white label 12" and a one-sided promo 12" were released in the summer, using the Jesus Loves You pseudonym.
 The track was called "Love Your Brother".
 On the information sheet included with the white label, it suggested to "expect an album in September", but that never materialised.

+In 2026, a digital EP, "I've Got What You Need", was released by Boy George using the "Jesus Loves You" moniker.